paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 12. Reinsert your SD card into your 3DS, then press Start to reboot
 13. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 13. Launch MiniPasta, which will patch your SysNAND and reboot you into the home menu
-14. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
+14. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice **(You CANNOT use menuhax for this)**
 13. Launch the arm9loaderhax installer
 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 15. The installer will now restore your EmuNAND `NAND.bin` to SysNAND, then install arm9loaderhax to it